hetthakkar/polly/README.md

 1. The **Home** Page 🎯 :It is the home page for our webapp, It contains the "create room" icon and other functional information.

-2. The **Create Room** Page 🎯 : Users can create a room for conducting their polls.
+2. **Create Room** Button 🎯 : Users can create a room for conducting their polls.
 The room link is shown so you can share it with your audience/customers.

-3. The **Survey** Questions 🎯: User can submit any kind of questions for conducting polls along with the choices for the answer.
+3. **Survey** Questions 🎯: User can submit any kind of questions for conducting polls along with the choices for the answer.

-4. The **Analytics** 🎯: After the audience submit the answers, Analytical insights into the results are shown on the page.
+4. **Analytics** 🎯: After the audience submit the answers, Analytical insights into the results are shown on the page.

 <h1> 📹 Project Video </h1>